kubedb/docs/docs/guides/postgres/configuration/using-config-file.md

         storage: 1Gi
 ```

 Now, wait a few minutes.
-KubeDB operator will create necessary PVC, statefulset, services, secret etc. If everything goes well, we will see that a pod with the name `custom-postgres-0` has been created.
+KubeDB operator will create necessary PVC, petset, services, secret etc. If everything goes well, we will see that a pod with the name `custom-postgres-0` has been created.

-Check that the statefulset's pod is running
+Check that the petset's pod is running

 ```bash
 $ kubectl get pod -n demo custom-postgres-0